shadowezz/Productiv/docs/DeveloperGuide.md

  of the deliverable that the user is viewing or just performed an operation on.
 The same idea is applicable for meeting and contact mode.

-The `UI` component uses JavaFx UI framework.
+The `UI` component uses JavaFX UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2021S1-CS2103T-F11-2/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2021S1-CS2103T-F11-2/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component: